 In addition to the Norris Trophy, Makar won the Conn Smythe Trophy as the most valuable player in Colorado's run to the Cup.

 The 24-year-old sits third on the Avalanche with 45 points (13 goals, 32 assists) and his absence above all will be sorely felt.

 With Makar, fellow All-Stars Nathan MacKinnon (19 goals, 48 assists) and Mikko Rantanen (36 goals, 30 assists) have led the Avalanche through their injury troubles.

-But now without their number one defenceman, Colorado will look to Devon Toews (four goals, 27 assists) and Samuel Girard (four goals, 19 assists) to carry the offence from the blue-line.
+But now without their number one defenseman, Colorado will look to Devon Toews (four goals, 27 assists) and Samuel Girard (four goals, 19 assists) to carry the offence from the blue-line.

-The Avalanche have averaged 3.07 goals per game which is 19th in the NHL and like the Jets have often had to rely on strong defence for results.
+The Avalanche have averaged 3.07 goals per game which is 19th in the NHL and like the Jets have often had to rely on strong defense for results.